zeek/zeek/script-reference/types.rst

         if ( [21/tcp, "ftp"] !in s2 )
             ...

-    Elements are added with :bro:keyword:`add`:
+    Elements are added with :zeek:keyword:`add`:

     .. sourcecode:: bro